 Furthermore, research on soy sauce and its effects on health is still ongoing.
 While it’s clear that certain soy products contain high levels of phytoestrogens, more research is needed to determine the effects of the phytoestrogens in soy sauce on human health.

-Meanwhile, if you’re following a clean keto diet and want to avoid potential health risks, it’s best to opt for alternatives that are healthier (we’ll list these alternatives below).
+Meanwhile, if you’re following a clean keto diet and want to avoid potential health risks, you might decide to opt for alternatives (we’ll list these alternatives below).

 2. Contains High Sodium Levels